LaurentHP-Martin/LaurentHP-Martin/README.md

 ## NEWS

-- 🔭 I’m currently working on a  project analysis of crowdfunding platform.
+- 🔭 I’m currently working on an analysis of crowdfunding platform and a project about sport betting.

 ![](https://komarev.com/ghpvc/?username=LaurentHP-Martin)